 POLICY BRIEF: Trump Executive Order on Refugees and Travel Ban: A Brief Review

-This brief examines key provisions of President Trump's recent executive order suspending travel from certain countries and pausing the U.S. refugee resettlement program, comparing them to current and earlier policy and practice.
+This brief examines key provisions of the original executive order suspending travel from certain countries and pausing the U.S. refugee resettlement program, comparing them to earlier practice.

 COMMENTARY: The Refugee Resettlement Program Is an Unsuitable Target

-The executive order pausing U.S. refugee resettlement and cutting admissions by more than half has identified a singularly unsuitable target.
-None of the more than 3 million refugees who have entered through the resettlement program has killed anyone in a terrorist attack on U.S. soil.
+The executive order suspending U.S. refugee resettlement has identified a singularly unsuitable target.
+None of the 3 million-plus refugees who have entered through the resettlement program has killed anyone in a terrorist attack on U.S. soil.
 Singling out refugees will not make America safer.

 ARTICLE: Syrian Refugees in the United States

-More than 18,000 Syrian refugees have been resettled in the United States since civil war broke out in Syria in 2011; nearly half are under age 14.
-This article offers a demographic profile of Syrian refugees, including age, gender, language, and religion, as well as top state and city destinations.
+More than 18,000 Syrian refugees have been resettled in the U.S. since civil war broke out in Syria in 2011; nearly half are under age 14.
+This demographic profile of Syrian refugees includes age, religion, and top destinations.